When Should You Apply for PPP Loan Forgiveness? Eight Weeks vs. 24 Weeks

 24-week forgiveness period advantages

-- Under the new rules, you only have to spend 60% of the PPP loan on payroll costs vs. 75%.
-This increases the chances of businesses being able to qualify for full forgiveness by using only payroll costs.
+- Under the new rules, you only have to spend 60% of the PPP loan on payroll costs vs. 75% to potentially qualify for 100% forgiveness.
+This increases the chances of businesses being able to qualify for full forgiveness regardless of whether they choose an 8-week or 24-week covered period, but using a 24-week covered period may help a borrower meet the 60% threshold if it wouldn’t be able to do so in 8 weeks.

 - With the extended time, it gives businesses longer to plan and make well-informed decisions regarding how to file for loan forgiveness.